 - Complete any other tasks on your to-do list.

 It is important to remember the week before you leave is all about getting things off your plate.
 You’re in productivity mode now and your time is sensitive.
-This may mean you have to do the less enjoyable tasks that you have been procrastinating, but it’s worth it if that means being able to enjoy a stress free vacation.
+This may mean you have to do the less enjoyable tasks that you have been procrastinating, but it’s worth it if that means being able to enjoy a stress-free vacation.

 Some tasks to do in those last 2 days include:

-- Empty your email inbox.
+- Emptying your email inbox.

-- Return all phone messages.
+- Returning all phone messages.

-- Clean-up and tidy your office.
+- Cleaning up and tidying your office.

-- Set up vacation email auto responder.
+- Setting up a vacation email autoresponder.

-- Schedule social media messages.
+- Scheduling social media messages.

 Similarly, here’s what I might suggest using as your voicemail message:

 You may want to consider going completely unplugged for an ultimate stress-free time away.
 I know this can be one of the hardest things to do now because of our cell phones and social media.
 But changing your notification settings can be a good step towards unplugging for some of those who can’t commit to fully unplugging from their devices during their time away.